deeprest/sauce/README.md

-# sauce
+# Sauce
-C++ project build tool written in Coffeescript for Node.js.
-(Domain: indie game development)
+A simple C++ build tool using Node.js/Gulp (written in Coffeescript)

+# Note
+- Linux: libclang package must be installed, and the library must be in your path
+- MacOS: libclang.dylib must be in your path, or linked to this directory
+- see documentation for the nodejs package 'libclang'